karthikeyan-the-analyst/karthikeyan-the-analyst/README.md

 ## About Me

-- 💼 Aspiring Data Analyst and Data Scientist
+- 💼 Working as Junior Analyst at Zepto
-- 🌱 Currently pursuing the Boston Data Science Certification
+- 🌱 I completed a Data Science certification at the Boston Institute
 - 🎓 Bachelor's in Electrical and Electronincs Engineering

 ## Tech Stacks